Below the growing tips is a list of the tomato varieties I am offering on my farm table in 2025.

 72 days.
 This new San Marzano hybrid produces heaps of luscious fruit for all your cooking needs.
 (I think sauce tomatoes are also good for slicing — delicious and not so watery as slicing tomatoes).
 Vigorous, indeterminate plants set heavy clusters of 6 to 8, elongated deep red fruit with thick meat, a minimal seed cavity and well-developed flavor.
 Resistance to blossom end rot.
 (Territorial Seed)

-Purple Bumble Bee
+Pink - Purple - Sunrise Bumble Bee Mix

 Cherry tomato - indeterminate - open pollinated.